Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 [Link to EventProcessorFunction.cs](https://github.com/Azure/scalable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.FunctionApp/EventProcessor/EventProcessorFunction.cs#L151)
 </sup>

-In this section we see the 2^nd^ way that Shared Access Signatures changed our code.
+In this section we see the second way that Shared Access Signatures changed our code.
 First, we used the Connection String to connect to Azure Storage, and now we're using the BlobServiceClient instead of the Azure Function output binding.